Financial Terms

 Economies of Scale

-Description : Reduction in unit costs through increased production following a merger or acquisition.
+• Description : Reduction in unit costs through increased production after a merger or acquisition.

 Economies of Scope

-Description : Reducing costs by producing multiple products or services simultaneously in a merged company.
+• Description : Cost reduction through the simultaneous production of multiple products or services in a merged company.

 Integration